 NOTE: Normally you won't be able to see all files, they are hidden in the Windows Explorer!
 To unhide: Tools, Folder Options, tab View, enable Display the content of system folders, enable Show hidden files and folders, disable Hide extensions for known file types and disable Hide protected operating system files.

-The account sub folder contains sub folders like Documents, Favorites, Desktop, Cookies, Menu Start and some other folders with settings.
+The account sub folder contains sub folders like Documents, Favorites, Desktop, Cookies, Start Menu and some other folders with settings.
 This information is only used for a specific user account.

-You are able to maximize the use of diskspace for each useraccount.
-Click with the right mouse button on one of the available harddisks (C: or D:) and choose Properties, tab Quotum.
-After you have activated Quotum management, you are able to limit the use of diskspace for each useraccount.
+LIMIT THE USE OF DISKSPACE FOR EACH USERACCOUNTYou are able to maximize the use of disk space for each user account.
+Click with the right mouse button on one of the available hard disks (C: or D:) and select Properties, tab Quotum.
+After you have activated Quotum management, you are able to limit the use of disk space for each user account. |

 The folder All Users contains files and settings which apply to all user accounts.
-For example, by moving a shortcut (to a file, folder or application) from the Desktop or Menu Start folder of one of the user accounts to the Desktop or Menu Start folder of All Users, all the users will have the shortcut.
+For example, by moving a shortcut (to a file, folder or application) from the Desktop or Start Menu folder of one of the user accounts to the Desktop or Start Menu folder of All Users, all the users will have the shortcut.

 The folder Default User is used for creating a new user account.
 This folder will be copied to the new user account folder.
 By editing this folder, you can change the settings of new user accounts in the future.
 By changing these settings once, all the new user accounts will profit.

 With the Files and Settings Transfer Wizard, you are able to copy many different settings of an existing account to a new created account.
 Actually this Wizard is used to copy files and settings to a new computer, by abusing it you can use it to copy account settings to another user.
 This saves a lot of clicking!
-Make sure the existing user account doesn't contain (that much) personal data like e-mail, MSN/Live settings or favorites.
+Make sure the existing user account doesn't contain (that much) personal data like e-mail, Live settings or favorites.
 Start the Wizard by Start, All Programs, Accessories, System Tools, Files and Settings Transfer Wizard.
-Click Next, choose Old computer, choose Other and use the Browse button to find a suitable location for the settings backup.
+Click Next, select Old computer, select Other and use the Browse button to find a suitable location for the settings backup.

 If you plan to create and recover a system image (but also if you don't) you need to move all personal data to a second partition (for example D:).
 Else you will lose personal data when you try to recover your Windows partition!
 This need to be done for ALL user accounts!
 I prefer to use the D: partition (a logical NTFS drive in an extended partition) to store all personal data (another possibility is to create multiple partitions (logical disks in the extended partition): everybody has his or here own disk).
 On the D: partition you create multiple folders with the names of the different user accounts (you can create these folders with the Windows Explorer).

 The next step is moving the e-mail storage location.
 Create a subfolder D:\user account\MAIL for each user account.
-How to change the archive locations is described elsewhere on my website: Outlook Express (don't forget the Address Book!) and Outlook (don't forget to move or switch off the AutoArchive function!).
+How to change the archive locations is described elsewhere on this website: Outlook Express (don't forget the Address Book!) and Outlook (don't forget to move or switch off the AutoArchive function!).